A question at the Paris Air Show: Will Boeing CEO Muilenburg survive?

-One of Boeing’s biggest 737 MAX customers sharply criticized the company’s handling of the crisis resulting from two recent crashes, and raised the stark question of whether Boeing Chairman and Chief Executive Dennis Muilenburg will be forced out as a result.
+PARIS — One of Boeing’s biggest 737 MAX customers sharply criticized the company’s handling of the crisis resulting from two recent crashes, and raised the stark question of whether Boeing Chairman and Chief Executive Dennis Muilenburg will be forced out as a result.

-In an interview at the Paris Air Show, Avolon chief executive Dómhnal Slattery, who runs the third-largest airplane leasing company in the world, said the additional bad news in Paris Monday of a delay to the 777X program will only feed “the swirling debate: whether Muilenburg will survive all of this.”
+In an interview at the Paris Air Show, Avolon Chief Executive Dómhnal Slattery, who runs the third-largest airplane leasing company in the world, said the additional bad news in Paris on Monday of a delay to the 777X program will only feed “the swirling debate: whether Muilenburg will survive all of this.”

 “I think he has the support of the Boeing board,” Slattery said.
 “But our view here is that Boeing have failed to win the media communications battle.
 They are forgetting about the most important constituency, which is the hundreds of millions of potential passengers.”